kodou/kodou-docs/_docs/code_samples.md

 #### Note: namepath format
 A function reference is typically some sort of module or class import statement as a preamble to the name reference.
 This sequence of unique names, module name followed by class or function name is what we call a "namepath".
 In JavaScript this is called a Cascade.
 "namepath" looks like a dot path, for example in Java, `new Integer("200).compareTo(100)`, instantiates the object with an argument and calls the `compareTo` function expecting a single argument.

-Our system supports function specification of both static and instance functions with a "namepath" array format where the dot is substituted by array commas (`[ , , ]`) and each class attribute is a String quoted name.
+Our system supports function specification of both static and instance functions with a "namepath" array format where the dot is substituted by array commas (`[ , , ]`) and each class attribute is a string quoted name.
 This is a sequence of objects with names and optional arguments (`{ "name": xxxx, "args": [ , ,]}`).
-Notice that arguments are always arrays, a single argument is an array of one item.
+Notice the arguments are in an array, and a single argument is an array of one item.
 For example, if we wanted to create an `Integer` object in Java and call the `compareTo` function with another argument we would make the following namepath.
 ```json
 [ {"name": "Integer", "args": [ "200" ]}, {"name": "compareTo"} ]
 ```
-The first namepath array element is an object with the class/constructor `"name"` attribute and the `"args"` attribute is an array of the single constructor `String` argument.
+The first namepath array element is an object with the class/constructor `"name"` attribute and the `"args"` attribute is an array of the single constructor string argument.
 The next object is the `"name"` attribute only since this is a function reference and not a function call.

 Finally, we provide a shortcut for static method calls, i.e., no arguments in the namepath.
-Simply provide an array of `String` names.
-For example, the Java static function to convert a `String` to an `Integer` is `Integer.decode(String number)`.
+Simply provide an array of string names.
+For example, the Java static function to convert a string to an `Integer` is `Integer.decode(String number)`.
 The namepath shortcut is :
 ```json
 [ "Integer", "decode"]
 ```